 only by trusting God will you actually arrive someplace better than where you started.

-Only by trusting God enough to obey his instructions, which include leaving where you are.
+Only by trusting God enough to obey the details of his instructions, which includes leaving where you are.
 Otherwise one’s trust—faith—is hollow.

 Okay, that’s enough of this faulty parable.
 Let’s consider some of this man’s other “radical grace” statements:

 If grace is the only thing that teaches us to say no to ungodliness, guess what you should preach.
 Grace!

 True—as shown in Titus 2:11-12—but what is it that unlocks God’s grace in a person’s life?
 Humility (James 4:6 & 1 Peter 5:5).
 After all, God opposes the proud.
 Furthermore, humility is the root of both repentance and faith, as explained earlier, which open the door to eternal salvation (Acts 20:21).

 Responding to the message of Christ with genuine humility and the corresponding repentance & faith is what it means to “obey the gospel of our Lord Jesus” (2 Thessalonians 1:8).
 It’s those who are arrogant who “do not obey the gospel of God,” which means they refuse to humbly repent and believe (1 Peter 4:17).

 Of course, “radical grace” preachers loathe these verses because they hate the word “obey” in connection with salvation; and they hate the idea that people have a responsibility to humbly receive the message of Christ.
 The gift of salvation is not forced upon anyone.